daniel5151/blog/content/post/automating-ac-nyc.md

 ## 🔨 The road to V0

-I was _fairly_ sure this was gonna work, but obviously, the only way to find our was to hack together a proof-of-concept (ideally - with the least number of new purchases as possible).
+I was _fairly_ sure this was gonna work, but obviously, the only way to find out was to hack together a proof-of-concept (ideally - with the least number of new purchases as possible).

 To cut a long story short - here's what I came up with for V0: